mk-fg/fgtk/README.md

 ##### [tomkv](desktop/media/tomkv)

-Script to batch-convert video files to efficient A/V codecs and downscale to ~720p h265 and 2-channel 96k opus audio, which is useful for modern systems that have no trouble playing these codecs and take 2x+ less space than common h264.
+Script to batch-convert video files to efficient A/V codecs and downscale to ~720p30 h265 and 2-channel 96k opus audio, which is useful for modern systems that have no trouble playing these codecs and take 2x+ less space than common h264, or even less than that if downscaling/downsampling is also involved.

 ffprobe is run on the files first to detect ones which won't benefit from conversion or have any kind of ambiguity/errors not handled by this script